shoopygames/shoopy-energy/README.md

 # 🦉 Shoopy-Minter

 Shoopy-Minter is a Rust-based mining interface for the Shoopy Treasure Hunt Game.
-Generates in-game assets and energy using RandomX and future-proof minting mechanisms.
-It connects to the Shoopy-Rig (a modified version of XMRig) to mine RandomX-based energy and tracks in-game progress in real-time.
+It connects to the [Shoopy-Rig](https://github.com/shoopygames/shoopy-rig) (a modified version of XMRig) to mine RandomX-based energy and tracks in-game progress in real-time.

 ## Features